D0GL0V3R/D0GL0V3R.github.io/_posts/2025-08-14-Positive-Hack-Camp-2025-in-Moscow.md

 **Network Reconnaissance and Compromise of Windows Machines is originally covered on Day 8 but I combined it with day 7 so that it makes more sense.*

 ### Day 8 - Network Infrastructure Management Capture

+Today was all about owning the big boss of the network: the **Domain Controller (DC)**.
+If you compromise a DC, you basically control the entire domain — users, machines, policies, secrets, the works.
+It’s like finding the master key to an entire office building.

+**Administrator Group Capabilities**

+We started by looking into the **Administrator groups** in Active Directory.
+Access to one of these groups often means:

+- You can configure the entire Domain or even a Forest.

+- You can manage any machine and any user account.

+- You can dump all the juicy stuff — secrets, keys, password hashes — straight from the Domain Controller.

+And once you have those, you can forge tokens, log on to machines, and move through the network at will.

+**DCSync Attack**

+DCSync attack abuses the fact that domain controllers replicate data between each other using the **Directory Replication Service Remote Protocol (MS-DRSR)**.

+- Attackers can impersonate a DC and request replication of user credentials (NTLM hashes, Kerberos keys, etc.).

+- The scary part: this isn’t some “hacky trick.”
+It’s a legit feature of Active Directory, and it cannot simply be disabled.

+Tool used: `SecretsDump` (Impacket)

+Example command: `impacket-secretsdump test.local/john:password123@10.10.10.1`

+This allows you to extract password hashes remotely — no agent required on the target.

+**Zerologon (CVE-2020-1472)**

+Zerologon — one of the most infamous vulnerabilities ever found in Windows DCs.
+The bug comes from the Netlogon protocol, where the initialisation vector (IV) for encryption was always zero.

+With this, an attacker can:

+1. Reset the Domain Controller’s machine account password to an **empty value**.

+2. Run a **DCSync attack** with the empty password.

+3. Extract the Administrator **NT hash** (RID 500).

+4. Use tools like `WMIExec` (Impacket) to remotely control the DC.

+5. Finally, reset the DC’s original password using `SYSTEM`, `SAM`, and `SECURITY` registry hives to avoid breaking the domain.

+Basically, Zerologon was a *“one-click → instant Domain Admin”* type of vulnerability.

+**Recon Tools in AD**

+We also explored some tools for information gathering in Active Directory:

+- `nxc` (NetExec) → An enumeration tool for accounts, shares, and objects.

+- `BloodHound` → Maps hidden relationships inside AD using graph theory.
+Perfect for spotting unexpected privilege escalation paths.

+**Exploiting AD Certificate Services (AD CS)**

+One of the juiciest misconfigurations comes from Active Directory Certificate Services.
+This is where **Certipy** comes in:

+- If AD CS templates are misconfigured, attackers can request certificates that allow **client authentication** with arbitrary **Subject Alternative Names (SANs)**.

+- This means you can issue yourself a certificate for the **Domain Administrator**, even though you’re not one.
+With that cert, you can authenticate as the **Domain Admin** and effectively own the domain.

+The Active Directory infrastructure is extremely powerful, but also extremely messy.
+With decades of legacy, countless dependencies, and tricky-to-secure features, it’s full of potential misconfigurations.
+Even organisations with strong defences often have small cracks that, if chained together, can completely compromise the domain.

+---

+### Day 9 - Countering Detection and Responses & White Hacker's Roadmap